jasonsbarr/introduction-to-python/README.md

 ### Preliminary notes

 - It isn't necessary to watch the videos and sections of videos that are only relevant to students taking the actual courses on campus
-- CS 61A video numbers refer to their location in the playlist for that lecture as of Spring 2018
+- CS 61A video numbers refer to their location in the playlist for that lecture as of Spring 2018 or 2020

 - Resources for getting started with computer science (not required, but **highly** recommended)
     - [Welcome to computer science](https://sequoia-tree.github.io/welcome-to-computer-science.html)